 Our community gathers for Mass throughout the liturgical year, with students in all grade levels taking an active role in the liturgy as readers, cantors, gift bearers, and altar servers.
 Sacred music, offered by the Academy’s liturgical choir and instrumentalists, deepen and support our worship.
-There are many opportunities for families to become engaged in the liturgical life of the school community, including the Welcome Mass for new families in August, the Opening Liturgy followed by the Mother-Daughter Picnic in September, and the Father-Daughter Communion Breakfast in October.
-The incoming sixth and ninth grade classes and all transfer students are warmly welcomed into the student body during the Opening Liturgy when they receive St. Julie medals and sunflower pins from their faculty advisors.
+There are many opportunities for families to become engaged in the liturgical life of the school community.

-Each February, Sisters of Notre Dame de Namur return to campus to join the Notre Dame community in prayer as they gather to remember the life and charism of their Foundress, St. Julie Billiart.
-During the Saint Julie Mass, the sisters affirm the vows made on the day of their profession, praying, "We ask you, our good God, to keep us faithful so that we may stand with the poor in the most abandoned places, build community on earth, and proclaim your goodness all the days of our lives."
+Saint Julie Liturgy: Each February, Sisters of Notre Dame de Namur return to campus to join the Notre Dame community in prayer as they gather to remember the life and charism of their Foundress, Saint Julie Billiart.
+During the Mass, the Sisters affirm the vows made on the day of their profession, praying, "We ask you, our good God, to keep us faithful so that we may stand with the poor in the most abandoned places, build community on earth, and proclaim your goodness all the days of our lives."

-During Advent and Lent, a weekly Mass is offered in the Mansion prior to the start of the school day.
-Students and faculty participate in a community Reconciliation service with opportunities for individual confession each semester, and are invited to pray the Rosary each Friday during the months of October and May.
+Students and faculty participate in a community Reconciliation service with opportunities for individual confession each semester, and are invited to pray the Rosary during the months of October and May.

 Campus Ministry Team